dart-lang/site-www/src/content/guides/packages.md

 Changed 1 dependency!
 ```

-When deploying your project to production use `dart pub get --enforce-lockfile`.
+When deploying your project to production,
+use `dart pub get --enforce-lockfile` to retrieve dependencies.
 This will fail, if dependencies can't be satisfied with the exact versions and hashes in `pubspec.lock`.
 Thus, you avoid deploying untested dependencies to production.

 ```console